thephpleague/commonmark/docs/2.0/extensions/mentions.md

         // Twitter handler mention configuration.
         // Sample Input:  `@colinodell`
         // Sample Output: `<a href="https://www.twitter.com/colinodell">@colinodell</a>`
-        // Note: when registering more than one mention parser with the same prefix, the last one registered will
+        // Note: when registering more than one mention parser with the same prefix, the first mention parser to
-        // always take precedence.
+        // successfully match and return a properly constructed Mention object (where the URL has been set) will be the
+        // the mention parser that is used.
+In this example, the GitHub handle would actually match first because
+        // there isn't any real validation to check whether https://www.github.com/colinodell exists.
+However, in
+        // CMS applications, you could check whether its a local user first, then check Twitter and then GitHub, etc.
         'twitter_handle' => [
             'prefix'    => '@',
             'pattern'   => '[A-Za-z0-9_]{1,15}(?!\w)',